 Next, we continue with a guided walk through the old part of the city.
 Established in 122 BCE by the Roman garrison led by Caius Sextius Calvinus as Aquae Sextiae, Aix later flourished as the capital of the county of Provence.
 Renowned for its spa traditions since ancient times, Aix-en-Provence boasts a rich cultural heritage and serves as a prominent arts hub along the French Mediterranean coast.
-Dubbed the "City of a Hundred Fountains," Aix is a city characterized by its water features.
+Dubbed the "City of a Hundred Fountains", Aix is a city characterized by its water features.

 The afternoon is at leisure for you to further explore and enjoy this pleasant city.
 You might want to visit the Musée Granet which includes works by Picasso, Léger, Matisse, Monet, Klee and Van Gogh.
 It also includes ten paintings by Cézanne including a Portrait of Madame Cézanne, a work in tribute to Delacroix, and a recent addition to the museum's collections - the Portrait of Zola.
-The latter represents Zola at the age of 20 painted while they were both in Paris, intoxicated by literature and painting.
-(Overnight Aix-en-Provence) B
+The latter represents Zola at the age of 20 painted while they were both in Paris, intoxicated by literature and painting; or you can soak up the atmosphere of Aix and watch the world go by on the café terraces of the Cours Mirabeau.
+(Overnight Aixen-Provence) B